 July 25, 2016

 "Returning employees to work is one of the most effective practices employers can do to reduce injury and illness.
-Having a strategy can make the difference between a long absence and a speedy recovery," says Brandon Fick, Head of Casualty, Zurich Global Corporate in North America.
+Having a strategy can make the difference between a long absence and a speedy recovery," says Brandon Fick, Head of Casualty, North America Commercial Insurance.

 Even with the best work safety programs, injuries and accidents can still happen.
 According to the Occupational Health and Safety Administration, 4.1 million U.S. employees experience work-related injuries or illnesses each year, and more than 1 million of those employees lose workdays as a result.*